Alon-Alush/alon-alush.github.io/_posts/Unpacking/2025-04-26-vmprotectleak.md

 # Is VMProtect "cracked" now?

-Yes and no; having source code made it possible to partially compile VMProtect:
+Yes and no; having the source code made it possible to partially compile VMProtect:

 ![VMProtect full archive on github](/assets/images/unpacking/vmprotectleak/partial.png)